|

 J.M.
 Winter, in The Great War and British People (1985), claimed that

-of the First World War would be complete that failed to take into account
+no study of the First World War would be complete that failed to take into account

 the